Amy-Tao06/spending-assistant/FEATURES.md

-# **MUST-HAVE FEATURES**
+# Feature List

-> **UI Design Details**: See [UI.md](UI.md) for menu layout, display formatting, and validation specs.

-## **1\.
-Transaction Management**
+> UI layout and display specs: [UI.md](UI.md)

+---

+## Must-Have Features

+### 1. Transaction Management

 **1.1 Add Transaction**
-Prompts the user to enter a date (YYYY-MM-DD), a positive amount, a category from the predefined list, and a short description.
-Assigns a unique auto-incrementing ID to each transaction and saves it to transactions.json.
+Prompts for date (YYYY-MM-DD), amount, currency, category, and description.
+Assigns a unique auto-incrementing ID and saves to `transactions.json` immediately.
+Currency defaults to HKD; other currencies (CNY, USD, JPY, etc.) show an HKD equivalent inline using current rates.
-Difficulty: ⭐ Easy
+Difficulty: Easy

-**1.2 Transaction Editing and Deletion**
+**1.2 Edit and Delete Transactions**
-Allows a user to find a transaction by its ID and either update any of its fields or remove it entirely.
-The program reloads and re-saves the full list after every change to keep the file consistent.
+User selects a transaction by ID from the table, then chooses to edit a specific field or delete the record.
+Any change re-saves the full list to disk immediately.
-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 **1.3 Category Customization**
-Categories are stored in data/config.json instead of being hardcoded.
-Users can add or remove categories via a dedicated menu option.
-All features (validation, statistics, alerts) dynamically read from this config file.
+Categories live in `config/config.json`, not hardcoded.
+Users can add or remove categories from a dedicated menu.
+All features — validation, statistics, alerts — read dynamically from config.
-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 ---

-## **2\.
-Data & File Management**
+### 2. Data and File Management

-**2.1 Load and Save Data to CSV/JSON Files**
+**2.1 Persistent JSON Storage**
-All transactions and budget rules are persisted to local files.
-Every time a transaction is added, edited, or deleted, save\_data() is called immediately to prevent data loss.
-On startup, load\_data() reads the file into memory as a Python list of dictionaries.
+All data (transactions, budget rules, config) is stored in local JSON files.
+Every add/edit/delete calls `save_transactions()` or `save_budget_rules()` immediately.
+On startup, `load_transactions()` reads the file into memory as a list of dicts.
-Difficulty: ⭐ Easy
+Difficulty: Easy

-**2.2 Error Handling for Missing, Empty, or Malformed Files**
+**2.2 Error Handling for Corrupt or Missing Files**
-Uses try-except blocks to catch FileNotFoundError (file does not exist), json.JSONDecodeError (corrupted JSON), and empty file scenarios.
-In each case, the program prints a helpful error message and either creates a fresh empty file or prompts the user to fix the issue.
-The program must never crash.
+`_load_json()` in `data.py` catches `FileNotFoundError` (missing file), `json.JSONDecodeError` (corrupt JSON), and empty file content.
+In all cases, a safe default is returned and the program continues without crashing.
+Config merges any missing keys from `DEFAULT_CONFIG` automatically.
-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 ---

-## **3\.
-Interface & Validation**
+### 3. Interface and Validation

-**3.1 Text-Based CLI Menu with Numbered Options**
+**3.1 Interactive CLI Menu**
-A while True loop that prints a clearly formatted numbered menu on every iteration.
-Each number maps to a function call.
-Invalid menu choices are caught and re-prompted gracefully.
+Main menu and all sub-menus use `questionary.select()` with arrow-key navigation — no numbered input.
+Options are grouped with labelled separators.
+A custom green style (`#00ff88`) is applied consistently.
+After each action, `press_any_key_to_continue()` pauses before returning to the menu. `Ctrl+C` exits cleanly at any prompt.

-**See [UI.md](UI.md) for the complete menu layout & design specs.**
+See [UI.md](UI.md) for menu layout and style details.

-**Difficulty: ⭐ Easy**
+Difficulty: Easy

-**3.2 Input Validation (Dates, Amounts, Categories)**
+**3.2 Input Validation**
-Every user input goes through validator.py before being accepted.
-Dates are checked with datetime.strptime(), amounts use try: float() with a check that the value is positive, and categories are validated against the dynamic list in config.json.
-Each failed validation re-prompts the user with a clear error message instead of crashing.
+Every text input loops until valid.
+Dates use `datetime.strptime()`, amounts require `float > 0`, percentages require `0 < x <= 100`, descriptions must be non-empty.
+Category and currency are always chosen from a `questionary.select()` list, so they can't be invalid.
+Validation logic is centralized in `validator.py`.

-**See [UI.md](UI.md) for validation rules table & error messages.**
+See [UI.md](UI.md) for the full validation table.

-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 **3.3 View and Filter Transactions**
-Allows users to view their full transaction history or filter it by a specific date range or category.
-Results are printed as a formatted table with columns for ID, Date, Amount, Category, and Description.

-**See [UI.md](UI.md) for table layout & formatting example.**
+Four view modes in a sub-menu: all transactions, filter by date range, filter by category, and keyword search (case-insensitive match on description).
+Results display as a `rich` table sorted newest-first, with HKD equivalents shown for foreign-currency entries.

-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 ---

-##

-##

-## **4\.
-Statistics & Analytics**
+### 4. Statistics and Analytics

-**4.1 Summary Statistics (Totals by Category, Daily/Weekly/Monthly)**
+**4.1 Spending by Category**
-Iterates through all loaded transactions, groups them by category using a dictionary accumulator, and filters by date range using datetime comparisons.
-Outputs a formatted table showing spending per category for the chosen time period.
+Groups transactions by category using a `defaultdict`, with optional date filtering.
+Available for the current month or all time.
+Displays a `rich` table with inline unicode bar charts and percentage share, color-coded by proportion (green/yellow/red).
-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 **4.2 Top-3 Spending Categories**
-Takes the category totals dictionary, sorts it by value in descending order, and prints the top 3 results with their amounts and percentage of total spending.
+Sorts category totals descending and shows the top 3 with medal labels, amounts, and percentage share.
-**Difficulty: ⭐ Easy**
+Difficulty: Easy

-**4.3 Spending Trends (Last 7 and 30 Days)**
+**4.3 Spending Trends (7d vs 30d)**
-Computes the average daily spending for the last 7 days and last 30 days separately.
-Compares the two averages and prints whether the user is spending more or less recently.
-For example: "Your spending this week is 23% higher than your 30-day average."
+Computes daily average spend over the last 7 and 30 days.
+Compares the two and shows the direction and percentage change (e.g., spending 12.6% more this week than the 30-day average).
-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 **4.4 Export Summary Report**
-Generates a neatly formatted .txt file in the outputs/ folder summarising the current month's spending by category, trends, top-3 categories, and any active budget alerts.
-This file is used directly as the case study output evidence in the final report.
+Generates a plain-text `.txt` file in `outputs/` with timestamp in the filename.
+Covers current month's category totals, 7d/30d trends, top-3 categories, and active alerts.
+Uses `Console(no_color=True, width=72)` so the file is readable in any editor.

-**See [UI.md](UI.md) for export report format & layout.**

-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 ---

-## **5\.
-Alert System**
+### 5. Alert System

-**5.1 Rule-Based Alerts (Daily/Weekly Caps, Percentage Thresholds)**
+**5.1 Rule-Based Alerts**
-Reads all rules from budget\_rules.json.
-After every new transaction is added, the alert system automatically checks if today's total for a category exceeds its daily cap, or if a category's share of total spending exceeds its percentage threshold (e.g., Transport \> 30% of total budget).
+Reads rules from `budget_rules.json`.
+Each rule can have a daily cap, monthly cap, and percentage threshold.
+After every new transaction, the system checks all rules and prints any triggered alerts.
+Alert types: daily cap exceeded, percentage threshold exceeded, consecutive overspend (3+ days), forecast warning (projected month-end spend exceeds total monthly caps), and uncategorized transactions.

-**See [UI.md](UI.md) for alert display format.**
+See [UI.md](UI.md) for alert display format.

-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

-**5.2 Consecutive Overspend Day Detection**
+**5.2 Consecutive Overspend Detection**
-Checks the last N days of daily totals for a specific category.
-If the daily cap was exceeded for 3 or more consecutive days, a special escalated warning is triggered.
-For example: "Warning: You have exceeded your food budget for 3 days in a row\!"
+Checks daily totals for a category going backwards from today.
+If the daily cap was exceeded for 3 or more consecutive days, a high-priority alert fires.
-Difficulty: ⭐⭐⭐ Hard
+Difficulty: Hard

 **5.3 Uncategorized Transaction Warnings**
-After loading transactions, scans for any entries with "category": "Uncategorized" or a category that no longer exists in config.json.
-Prints a warning listing the affected transaction IDs and prompts the user to recategorize them.
+Scans all transactions for entries with `"Uncategorized"` or a category not in `config.json`.
+Each match produces a warning with the transaction ID.
-Difficulty: ⭐ Easy
+Difficulty: Easy

 ---

-## **6\.
-Testing**
+### 6. Testing

-**6.1 Test Data Generator with Edge Cases**
+**6.1 Test Data Generator**
-A standalone tests/test\_generator.py script that uses random and datetime libraries to generate 100+ realistic fake transactions spread across the last 30 days.
-Must deliberately include edge cases: an entire day of zero spending, a batch of uncategorized transactions, and a sudden spike in one category to simulate subscription creep.
+`tests/test_generator.py` generates 120 realistic fake transactions with a fixed random seed for reproducibility.
+Deliberately includes: 5 uncategorized entries (to trigger uncategorized alerts), 1 zero-amount refund (tests edge case handling), and 15 high-value Entertainment entries in the last 5 days (to trigger percentage threshold and consecutive overspend alerts).
+Also generates matching budget rules and config.
+Written by Wang Ziyi.
-Difficulty: ⭐⭐ Medium
+Difficulty: Medium

 ---

-# **PROPOSED NICE-TO-HAVE FEATURES**
+## Nice-to-Have Features

+### Implemented

 **P1.
-Budget Progress Bar**
+Budget Progress Bars** (implemented)
-When viewing summaries, prints a dynamic text-based progress bar next to each category.
-Built using simple string multiplication.
-Turns red (using ANSI escape codes) if over 100%.

-**See [UI.md](UI.md) for implementation details & example.**

-Difficulty: ⭐ Easy — highest impact-to-effort ratio of all proposed features.
+Daily progress bar per category shown as a unicode bar chart in a `rich` table.
+Color-coded: green below 80%, yellow 80–99%, red at or above 100%.
+Shown in the statistics sub-menu and automatically after adding a transaction.

 **P2.
-Transaction Search by Keyword**
-Adds a search option to the CLI menu where users can type a keyword (e.g., "McDonald's") and the program filters all transactions whose description contains that string (case-insensitive).
-Difficulty: ⭐ Easy
+Keyword Search** (implemented)
+Available as a view mode in "View / Filter Transactions".
+Case-insensitive search against the description field.

 **P3.
-Multi-Currency Support**
+Multi-Currency Support** (implemented)
-Adds an optional currency field to each transaction (default: HKD).
-Stores fixed exchange rates in config.json (e.g., USD: 7.78, CNY: 1.07).
-When displaying summaries, converts all amounts to HKD automatically.
-Useful for international students and directly supports a strong design trade-off discussion in the final report.
-Difficulty: ⭐⭐ Medium
+Each transaction stores a currency field.
+Eight currencies supported: HKD, CNY, USD, JPY, KRW, NTD, GBP, EUR.
+Exchange rates are stored in `config.json` and displayed as HKD equivalents in all tables.

+**P3-ext.
+Live Exchange Rates** (implemented — extended from P3)
+On startup, `fetch_exchange_rates()` in `data.py` pulls live rates from `open.er-api.com` via `urllib.request` and writes them to `config.json`.
+Falls back to cached rates silently if offline.
+Idea by Yang Andi; API suggested by AI; JSON storage approach by Yang Andi.

 **P4.
-Spending Goal Tracker**
+Savings Goal Tracker** (implemented)
-Users can set a monthly savings goal in config.json (e.g., "Save HK$500 this month").
-The program calculates income minus total spending and displays how close the user is to hitting their savings target, with a progress bar.
+Users set monthly income and a savings goal in Settings.
+The savings view shows income, total spent, remaining, and a progress bar toward the goal with a status message.
-Difficulty: ⭐⭐ Medium

-**P5.
-Recurring Transaction Support**
-Allows users to flag a transaction as recurring with a set frequency (monthly, weekly).
-On startup, the program checks if any recurring transaction is due today and automatically logs it or reminds the user.
-Directly addresses the subscription creep case study.
-Difficulty: ⭐⭐⭐ Hard

 **P6.
-Simple Regression-Based Spending Forecasting**
-Uses the last 30 days of daily totals as data points to fit a linear trend using Python's built-in statistics library (no external libraries needed).
-Predicts the likely total spending by end of the current month and warns the user if it is projected to exceed their monthly budget.
-Difficulty: ⭐⭐⭐ Hard
+Spending Forecast** (implemented)
+Extrapolates this month's total from the daily average so far using linear scaling (`spent / days_elapsed * days_in_month`).
+Displayed in the statistics sub-menu and used to generate forecast-based alerts.

 **P7.
-Spending Heatmap (Text-Based ASCII Calendar)**
+Spending Heatmap** (implemented)
-Prints a calendar grid for the current month where each day cell is filled with a symbol indicating spending intensity (e.g., ░ \= low, ▒ \= medium, █ \= high) based on that day's total relative to the daily average.
+Calendar grid for the current month (Mon–Sun columns).
+Each day shows a unicode block symbol (░▒▓█) based on spending relative to the month's daily average.
+Implemented in `analytics.py` (`spending_heatmap`) and rendered in `display.py` (`print_heatmap`).

-Difficulty: ⭐⭐⭐ Hard
+**P8.
+Major Expense Outliers** (implemented — not originally planned)
+Shows the top 5% of transactions by amount.
+Implemented by Mao Yicheng (`print_outliers` in `display.py`, `get_spending_outliers` in `analytics.py`).

+### Not Implemented

+**P5.
+Recurring Transactions**
+Flagging transactions as recurring and auto-logging them on startup.
+Descoped — adds significant complexity and the subscription creep case study is covered via the alert system and test data instead.

 ---

-# **FEATURES TO AVOID**

-* ❌ GUI or Web Dashboard — not required and wastes time better spent on reports.
+## Features to Avoid

+- GUI or web dashboard — out of scope; text CLI is required.
-* ❌ Live Bank/API Syncing — explicitly out of scope per project guidelines.
+- Live bank/API syncing for transactions — explicitly excluded by project guidelines.
-* ❌ Machine Learning or Complex Forecasting — far beyond course level and not justified.
+- Machine learning or complex statistical models — beyond course level; linear extrapolation is sufficient.
-  ---